Man-on-thoughts/P2Group13/README.md

 - The User uses mouse interaction to move Basket
 - - - -
 ### The Focus of this product on the users' end.
-  * Age group: Young adults, Middle age Adults, and the Elderly.
+  * Age group: Childern 7-13
   * Gender Friendly
   * Language: English
-  * Education: Must have experience with a smart phone or tablet to use this device.
+  * Education: Must have a clear concept of elementry level mathematics
-  * Cultural Background: Culture friendly* Job: For the common person
+  * Cultural Background: Culture friendly
+  * Job: not relevant
  - - - -
 ### Novice users
   * User friendly
   * simple to user
 - - - -
 ### Knowledegable users
-  * General knowledge and easy to use
+  * General knowledge and easy
-  * Perform daily tasks with ease
 - - - -
 ### Expert users
-* Familar with smart devices
+* should have no problems with this game
-* task oriented
 - - - -
 ### The Actions of the Game
 * Move the basket with mouse to collect apples